paul-grassi/800-63-3/sp800-63a/sec5_proofing.md

-## 5. Identity Proofing and Verification
+##<a name="ipv-section"></a> 5.
+Identity Proofing and Verification
 The following sections list the requirements CSPs must follow to identity proof an individual at each identity assurance level.
 The requirements for each identity assurance level are derived to ensure the claimed identity is the actual identity of the person attempting to gain access to a system **and** at-scale attacks are difficult to execute without significant time and cost.

 ### Random Thoughts That May Become Requirements Later

 - Human-in-the-loop for remote video proofing.
 Perhaps if we allow at IAL3?
 - user can't pause session and return later.
 Or maybe allow a small window
 - Visual match to photo id vs. combo of visual and automated match
 - Subjects may remain pseudonymous at RP's at both IAL2 or 3.  pseudonymous pseudonymity
 - Allow KYC in as IAL2?
 - Allow mobile in as IAL2?
+- Deprecate KYC single factor in the future?
+- SMS Laundering
+- KYC Reg Sucks.
+Red flags rule (identity theft)?
+Grandfather banks and mno, with TFA, to allow the as valid identities.
+- Reasonable matching (see canada)
+- Should we do tiers within each IAL just to give agencies a chance to select psuedonymous vs identified.
+And then enforce this on the CSP side.
+Log in with IAL 2/3, but don't give away jack about me.
+- Digital license?
+Already covered by the new requirements?
+- Training requirements for proofers.
+More than just training, it could be security clearance as well.

 #### 5.1.1 General Requirements per Identity Assurance Level
 For levels 2 and above: